Palpation Alters Auditory Pain Expressions with Gender-Specific Variations in Robopatients: CONCLUSIONS

 \section{CONCLUSIONS}

 Our study highlights how machine learning can be used by a robot to dynamically adjust auditory pain expressions based on palpation force.
-This optimises responses based on palpation effort and feedback, which can be adopted to co-optimise human responses in human studies in general.
+This optimizes responses based on palpation effort and feedback, which can be adopted to co-optimize human responses in human studies in general.
 The results of the experiment conclude that there is a complex, multidimensional relationship between palpation force and auditory pain expressions.
 General trends were observed—such as the existence of gender differences in pain vocalisations, where a lower pitch and consistent amplitude generally characterised male pain sounds.
 In comparison, female expressions showed higher pitch and more variable intensity.
 This introduces potential bias in the mapping of pain sounds, indicating that reverse correlation may complicate the alignment between the objective experience of pain and the robot's expressions.
 The study highlights the challenges in accurately generating pain sounds and suggests that adaptive, real-time learning models may be more effective than relying on predefined datasets for pain expression generation.
 Despite the limitations, this study lays the groundwork for using reinforcement learning to personalise pain-palpation mapping and improve the accuracy of robopatient simulations in medical training.
 Moreover, our approach could be a cornerstone study for mapping the relationships between other feedback modalities such as visuo-haptic, visuo-auditory and many other combinations.
 Further studies should aim to incorporate diverse populations to generalise the findings and refine the accuracy of palpation-pain sound mapping that can create a significant impact on high-fidelity physical twins.
-While this study utilized PPO, we acknowledge that alternative RL methods have different trade-offs.
-PPO was selected due to its balance of computational efficiency, policy stability, and real-time adaptability in human-robot interaction settings.
-Future studies could conduct direct experimental comparisons to validate the theoretical advantages discussed in this work.
+While PPO provide ideal for out interaction constraints, future work could benchmark newer RL methods in scaled deployments with richer feedback modalities.